MGL c.234A, §§ 67A-67D Examination of jurors

 Where a prospective juror had expressed the opinion that "the system is rigged against young African American males," the court held that " asking a prospective juror to put aside his or her preconceived notions about the case to be tried is entirely appropriate (and indeed necessary); however, asking him or her to put aside opinions formed based on his or her life experiences or belief system is not."

-Frederick, Jeffrey T. Mastering voir dire and jury selection: gain an edge in questioning, ABA, 2011.
+Mastering voir dire and jury selection: gain an edge in questioning, 4th ed., ABA, 2018.

 Rogers, Alan, "An anchor to the windward: the right of the accused to an impartial jury in Massachusetts capital cases," 33 Suffolk U L Rev 35 (1999-2000).
 An exhaustive history.